5G-MAG/rt-5gms-application-provider/README.md

 Postman recipes to test the 5GMS Application Function's API at reference point M1.
 This is a collection of predefined HTTP requests for every Application Function's RESTful endpoint, including environmental variables and requests payload.
-The source files and the documentation are located in the `postman` folder of this repository
+The source files and the documentation are located in the `postman` folder of this repository.

 The installation instructions for the Postman Collection can be found [here](postman/README.md).